Girl Named Tom: Joy of Christmas Tour Ticket Giveaway

 Delphi Murders trial: Day 19 live blog

-Delphi Murders trial: Day 17 live blog
+Delphi murders trial: Day 20 live blog

 1 dies after car hits stalled vehicle on NB I-65, leading to crash with semi